 The W3C Web Content Accessibility Guidelines 2.0 define specific contrast ratios that must be met in order to comply at particular levels.
-In order to meet the guidelines at Level AA, text or images of text must have a contrast ratio of at least 4.5:1 (or 3:1 for large text).
-In order to meet the guidelines at the stricter Level AAA, the contrast ratio must be at least 7:1 (or 4.5:1 for large text).
+In order to meet the guidelines at Level AAA, the contrast ratio must be at least 7:1 (or 4.5:1 for large text).

 There are some exceptions to this rule, including:

-- Large text (defined as 14 point and bold or larger, or 18 point or larger) must have a contrast ratio of at least
+- Large Text – Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1.

-- Text that is part of a logo or brand name has no minimum contrast requirement.
+- Logotypes – Text that is part of a logo or brand name has no contrast requirement.

 Note that the rule also displays WCAG 3.0 APCA computed contrast.
 The Advanced Perceptual Contrast Algorithm (APCA) is a new way to compute contrast based on modern research on color perception.
 Compared to AA/AAA guidelines, APCA is more context-dependent.
 APCA is a public beta, under active development.